NBClassic Keyboard Shortcuts: Command and Dual-Mode

 Enter

 : Run the current cell, keep it selected, and switch to Command Mode if not already there.
-I never use this.
+I never use this.- I sort of like it better than my current habit of

 Esc